 Honor Board is responsible for facilitating difficult conversations regarding racism and discrimination along with holding members accountable for actions that do not align with the principles of Delta Gamma.
-One way to encourage transparent, inviting conversation is to frame the discussion using open-ended questions.
-Examples are listed below to guide the conversation.
-Keep in mind that these tools are meant to enhance conversation but do not replace Honor Board policy and the use of Standard Procedure.
+One way to encourage transparent, inviting conversation is to frame the discussion using open ended questions.
+Examples are listed below to guide conversation.
+Keep in mind that these tools are meant to enhance conversation but does not replace Honor Board policy and the use of Standard Procedure.

-After reciting the Honor Board opening statement in a formal hearing, open the discussion with a statement that fosters an inviting dialogue while recognizing that the conversation may be difficult: "This may be a hard conversation to have.
-However, we are here to talk it through together."
-You may want to read aloud the above statement on our commitment to Delta Gamma's Values, as well Article II and Delta Gamma's Positional Statement on Inclusivity.
+After reciting the Honor Board opening statement in a formal hearing, open the discussion with a statement that fosters an inviting dialogue while recognizing that the conversation may be difficult: "This may be a hard conversation to have, however, we are here to talk it through together."
+You may want to read aloud the above statement on racism, as well Article II and Delta Gamma's Positional Statement on Inclusivity.